nirajp82/DockerAndKubernetes/01_05_DockerOverview.md

 5. **Microservices Architecture**: Docker is often used in microservices architectures, where applications are broken down into smaller, decoupled services.
 Each service runs in its own container, enabling teams to independently develop, deploy, and scale components of the application.

 6. **DevOps Integration**: Docker integrates seamlessly with continuous integration and continuous deployment (CI/CD) pipelines, enabling automated testing, deployment, and scaling of applications.
 This accelerates the software development lifecycle and improves collaboration between development and operations teams.
+Docker container uses less storage (KBs/MBs) vs VMs are of few GBs

 Overall, Docker simplifies the process of building, shipping, and running applications, making it an essential tool for modern software development and deployment workflows.